The Best Safety Gate 2018

 Yes, KidCo also makes pressure mount gates of similar quality, which can be used for gate off areas other than stairs.
 However, we still think hard-mounted gates are the safest option.

 Best Pressure Gate.
-While we prefer hard-mounted gates for areas like stairs, pressure mounts gates do have a purpose—they are best at blocking access to rooms that may have baby hazards (like the laundry room above).
+While we prefer hard-mounted gates for areas like stairs, pressure mounts gates do have a purpose—they are best at blocking access to rooms that may have baby hazards (like the laundry room pictured above).

 For this, we would recommend the Regalo Easy Step Walk Thru Gate pressure gate.